SERVICES HAVE BEEN POSTPONED DUE TO CORONAVIRUS

 Mrs. Jones was the first woman in Montgomery county to obtain an amateur radio license—her call letters were W9HRR .
 The family enjoyed living on a houseboat on the Ohio River in Madison, Indiana in the summers.

 Mrs. Jones was accomplished in the crafts of quilting, weaving, sewing, knitting, and English smocking.

 Preceding Mrs. Jones in death were her husband, Marsh H. Jones, Jr., her parents, Maynard and Edna Hunt Darnall, her brothers, Maynard C. Darnall, Jr. and Edward C. Darnall, two sisters, Marietta Darnall Schilling and Martha Darnall Bozell, one nephew, Dr. Robert Darnall Bozell, and one niece, Mary Kathrine Schilling Riehle.
 She is survived by her son, Marsh Burkett Jones, daughter-in-law, Marci Auxier Jones, and grandson, Corey Burkett Jones.
 Also surviving are her nieces, Dr. Margaretta Jean Darnall, Jean Ann Darnall Gonzales, Carol Ann Schilling Harrel, and Joan Schilling Carrico.
 Nephews surviving are Ernest H. Schilling II, Dr. Ralph R. Bozell III, and William Woodward Bozell.

 Memorial contributions may be made to St. John's Episcopal Church.

 Lytle Welty Funeral Homes & Cremation Service is in charge of arrangements.
 Online condolences can be made at lytlewelty.com.

-To plant a tree in memory of Dorothy (Darnall) Jones, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dorothy (Darnall) Jones, please visit our floral store.